orcfax/docs/docs/FAQ/FAX_ISPO.md

 ## 9. When will the ISPO end?

-For delegators who were captured in the epoch [405 snapshot](https://docs.google.com/spreadsheets/d/1872yx1Ly75D17m7nsR_tXsb0tx7FmywkSEEZtmqD2As/edit?usp=sharing) [^4], we are predicting the formal end of the ISPO to occur in epoch 413/414.
+For delegators who were captured in the epoch [405 snapshot](https://docs.google.com/spreadsheets/d/1872yx1Ly75D17m7nsR_tXsb0tx7FmywkSEEZtmqD2As/edit?usp=sharing) [^4], we are predicting the formal end of the ISPO to occur in epoch 412-414.
 However this may change as wallets, while not permitted to join, may still leave which will extend this process.

+## 10. How will ISPO duration affect bonuses?

+The ISPO was initiated in epoch 400 and we estimate that all tokens will be distributed by epochs 412-414.
+This means that the total ISPO duration will be between 13-15 epochs and that the maximum bonus for delegators will be 20%.

+## 11. Will loyalty bonuses be modified to reflect the duration?

+No. The loyalty bonuses will not change from what was proposed in our [Prospectus](https://orcfax.io/#ispo).
+Therefore, given the reduced total duration, the 20% bonus for staking 10 or more consecutive epochs will be the maximum attainable bonus for delegators.

 ## 10. I missed the ISPO.
 How can I support Orcfax?